sitMCella/turing-machine/README.md

 # Development

+## Setup

+Install NodeJS version 10.16.0 LTS.
+See: https://nodejs.org/it/download/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm start` for open dev Electron window
+Run `npm start` on another terminal for open dev Electron window.

 ## Build